Celebrating St. Nicholas: New Picture Book Review

 - Elevating to the Supernatural.
 There are many books that relate lives of saints on a natural level.
 These “feel-good” stories illustrate love, joy, peace, etc. on a natural level, or present God as a vague New Age reference.
 Instead of this approach, the writing should recognize the supernatural aspect in the saints’ lives.
 Without God’s grace there would be no saints.

 - Priest, Bishops and Religious.
-Vocations of the saints is nothing to hide.
+Vocations of the saints are nothing to hide.
 It is important to portray the saint as a priest or bishop or nun, not just a holy person.
 This is a common problem in picture books, as authors from other faiths are writing to appeal to wider audiences.
 But we are Catholics, and the saints are part of our Catholic heritage.
-We don't need to hide the saint's connection with the Catholic Church.
+We don’t need to hide the saint’s connection with the Catholic Church.